Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Traction: Gentle pull on the cervical spine to relieve pressure on discs and nerve structures

-Active Exercise Therapy
+Active Exercise Training

 - Deep neck flexor strengthening: Chin tucks, isometric exercises — these muscles stabilize the cervical spine